SherineAwad/StructureVariations/README.md

 3. Add annotation rules for structure variations

-4. Add gene fusion call
+4. Add  more gene fusion tools

 5. Add more comments on the snakefile